trailheadlabs/outerspatial-map-library/api/index.md

 2. `style`
 3. `onEachFeature`

-These three options are not supported because they are used internally by OuterSpatial.js.
+These three options are not supported because they are used internally by OuterSpatial Map Library.
 If provided, they will be overwritten.

 _Returns_: a layer object